MicrosoftDocs/msteams-docs/msteams-platform/concepts/extensibility-points.md

 The Teams platform provides a flexible set of entry points where people can discover and use your app.
 Your app can be as simple as embedding an existing website in a personal tab or a multi-faceted app that users interact with across several entry points.

-The most successful apps feel native to Teams, so it's important to carefully plan where in Teams your app will be used.
+The most successful apps feel native to Teams, so it's important to carefully plan your app's entry points.

 ## Teams, channels, and group chats